 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their shares through tax-advantaged arrangements, such as 401(k) plans, qualified plans, education savings accounts, such as 529 plans, or individual retirement accounts.
-The after-tax returns are shown for the Institutional Class of the Fund.
 Index performance reflects no deduction for fees, expenses or taxes.